denoland/denokv/README.md

 ### Fly.io

-You can easially host `denokv` on https://fly.io.
+You can easily host `denokv` on https://fly.io.

 > Note: Fly.io is a paid service.
 You will need to add a credit card to your
 > account to use it.